April 30, 2014

 - Move dangerous items such as tools or toxic products that have been stored in the area.

-6. If you have to evacuate, to take your pets and their emergency supplies with you.
+6. If you have to evacuate, take your pets and their emergency supplies with you

 - Don't allow your pets to roam loose.
 Familiar landmarks and smells might be gone, and your pet will probably be disoriented.
 Pets can easily get lost in such situations.